ddhartma/Machine-Learning/README.md

 **Recursive Binary Splitting**:
 In this procedure all the features are considered and different split points are tried and tested using a cost function.
 The split with the best cost (or lowest cost) is selected.

-Titanic dataset: There are 3 features, and hence 3 candidate splits:
+Titanic dataset: There are 3 features, and hence 3 candidate's splits:

 - Calculate how much accuracy each split will cost
 - The split that costs least is chosen (here: sex of the passenger)